lrbarn/zero-hero-2024-06/README.md

 - command p allows you to open files within git kraken
 - commit files in groups that are useful
+- using the dropdown at pull can use fetch which shows what changes have been made elsewhere but doesn't actually pull

 ## Practice Markdown
 I have lots to do today so thre is a To Do list: